+'''

-parent <: thing child <: thing(father:parent) parent <: thing(son:child)
+parent <: thing

+child <: thing(father:parent)

+parent <: thing(son:child)

+'''

 Although the father of a child is a parent (in the previous example), creating an instance of child does not create an implicit instance of parent that would be stored in the father slot.
 Once an instance of child is created, it is your responsibility to fill out the relevant slots of the objects.
 There exists a way to perform this task automatically, using the close method.
 This method is the CLAIRE equivalent to the notion of a constructor (in a C++ or Java sense).
 CLAIRE does not support class constructors since its instantiation control structure may be seen as a generic constructor for all classes (cf. Section 3.5).
 However, there are cases when additional operations must be performed on a newly created object.
 To take this into account, the close method is called automatically when an instantiation is done if a relevant definition is found.
-Remember that the close method.
+Remember that the close method must always return the newly create object, since the result of the instantiation is the result of the close method.
 Here is an example that shows how to create a parent for each new child object :

+'''

 close(x:child) -> (x.father := parent(), x)

+'''

 Slots can be mono- or multi-valued.
-A multi-valued slot contains multiple values that are represented by a list (ordered) or a set (without duplicates).
-CLAIRE assumes by default that a slot with range list or set is multi-valued.
+A multi-valued slot contains multiple values that are represented by a set (without duplicates).
+CLAIRE assumes by default that a slot with range set is multi-valued.
 However, the multi-valuation is defined at the property level.
 This is logical, since the difference between a mono-valued and a multi-valued slot only occurs when inversion or rules are concerned, which are both defined at the property level (cf. Section 4.5).
 This means that CLAIRE cannot accept slots for two classes with the same name and different multi-valuation status.
 For instance, the following program will cause an error:

-''' A <: thing(x:set[integer]) // forces CLAIRE to consider x as multi-valued B <: thing(x:stack[integer]) // conflict: x cannot be multi-valued '''
+A <: thing(x:set[integer]) // forces CLAIRE to consider x as multi-valued B <: thing(x:stack[integer]) // conflict: x cannot be multi-valued

-On the other hand, it is possible to explicitly tell CLAIRE that a slot with range list or set is mono-valued, as in the following correct example:
+On the other hand, it is possible to explicitly tell CLAIRE that a slot with range list or set is monovalued, as in the following correct example: